uts-ios-dev/BubblePop/docs/Project 2 Description.md

 2. Animations of game state transitions.
 For example, **one** of:
    1. Flashing count down 3, 2, 1 start at the beginning of play
    2. Bubbles shrinking, growing, or flying away when removed or tapped
-   3. Score changes or combo lengths displayed in response to taps
+   3. Score changes or combo lengths displayed with animations in response to taps
 3. The highest score in the scoreboard shall be displayed during gameplay.
 4. Any cool and useful features that you can think of.